Make an appointment by telephone

 Diagnostics

-Dr. Kusenack – Private Practice for Vascular Surgery Düsseldorf – Ultrasound Examination of the Carotid Artery
+Dr Kusenack - Private practice for vascular surgery Düsseldorf - Ultrasound examination of the carotid artery

 Ultrasound examination of the carotid artery

-Frequently asked questions about the carotid artery
+Frequently asked questions on the topic of "carotid artery"

-Impressions from practice
+Impressions of the practice